marmonkin/portfolio/README.md

 During my years of study in KAMK I have participated in developing some great games that I am very proud of.
 Here I will showcase some of them, as well as explain exactly what I was responsible for during development.

+Below I list most notable projects I participated in.
+If you'd like to see more, you can check out [my itch.io page](https://marmonkin.itch.io/)

 <details open>

   <summary>